-African Infrastructure Investment Managers (AIIM) To Champion Infrastructure-Driven Mining Growth At African Mining Week 2025
+African Infrastructure Investment Managers (AIIM) to Champion Infrastructure-Driven Mining Growth at African Mining Week 2025

-African Infrastructure Investment Managers (AIIM) Investment Director and Head of Investment Strategy, Ed Stumpf, will participate in the upcoming African Mining Week (AMW) – the continent's leading platform for mining and investment dialogue – taking place from October 1–3, 2025, at the Cape Town International Conference Center.
+(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, August 12, 2025/ -- African Infrastructure Investment Managers (AIIM) Investment Director and Head of Investment Strategy, Ed Stumpf, will participate in the upcoming African Mining Week (AMW) – the contine’t’s leading platform for mining and investment dialo–ue – taking place from Oct–ber 1–3, 2025, at the Cape Town International Conference Center.

-Stumpf will join a high-level panel discussion on“The Investor Perspective – Financing Africa's Mineral Industrialization,” unpacking trends and strategies that enable the transition from raw mineral extraction to value-added processing across the continent.
-His participation reflects AIIM's ongoing commitment to infrastructure development as a catalyst for long-term, sustainable mining growth in Africa.
+Stumpf will join a high-level panel discu“sion on “The Investor P–rspective – Fin’ncing Africa’s Mineral Ind”strialization,” unpacking trends and strategies that enable the transition from raw mineral extraction to value-added processing across the continent.
+His participat’on reflects AIIM’s ongoing commitment to infrastructure development as a catalyst for long-term, sustainable minin growth in Africa.

 With over two decades of experience deploying capital into essential infrastructure, AIIM has played a pivotal role in enabling mining and industrial operations through investments in energy, logistics and transport.
-In February 2025, AIIM launched the African Transition Acceleration Fund ( ), a strategic vehicle aimed at closing the continent's energy transition financing gap.
-The fund targets private sector investment across clean power, sustainable transport and related sectors that either support mining or rely on critical raw materials from it.
+In February 2025, AIIM launched the African Transition Acceleration Fund (, a strategic vehicle aimed at c’osing the continent’s energy transition financing gap.
+The fund targets private sector investment across clean power, sustainable transport and related sectors that either support mining or rely on critical aw materials from it.

-Among AIIM's current projects ( ), the 140 MW Umsinde Emoyeni Wind Farm in South Africa's Western Cape will supply renewable energy to mining firm Sibanye-Stillwater under a 20-year power purchase agreement, with completion expected by late 2026.
+Among AIIM’s current projects (, the 140 MW Umsinde Emoyeni ’ind Farm in South Africa’s Western Cape will supply renewable energy to mining firm Sibanye-Stillwater under a 20-year power purchase agreement, with completion expected by late 2026.
 AIIM is also developing the 144 MW Khangela Wind Facility, which will provide power to Richards Bay Minerals, reducing its carbon emissions by approximately 470,000 tons annually and covering 26% of its energy demand.
-In Ghana, through its subsidiary Cenpower Generation, AIIM is advancing the Kpone Independent Power Plant, strengthening energy security in one of Africa's largest gold producers.
+In Ghana, through its subsidiary Cenpower Generation, AIIM is advancing the Kpone Independent Power Plant, strengthening energy security in one of Africa’s largest gold producer .

 AIIM is also expanding its logistics capabilities to support mining operations through partnerships and acquisitions.
-Collaborations with RATP Group and Alstom aim to modernize South Africa's passenger and freight rail networks ( ), enhancing the transportation of bulk minerals such as platinum group metals.
-Additionally, AIIM has acquired a minority interest in Incorp ( ), an integrated logistics company managing critical port and storage assets in Kenya and Uganda.
+Collaborations with RATP Group and Alstom aim to modernize South Afr’ca’s passenger and freight rail networks (, enhancing the transportation of bulk minerals such as platinum group metals.
+Additionally, AIIM has acquired a minority interest in Incorp (, an integrated logistics company managing critical port and storage assets in Kenya and Ug nda.

 Legal Disclaimer: